u-tomomi/heroku-buildpack-clamav/README.md

 ## What is this?

-It is a [heroku buildpack](http://devcenter.heroku.com/articles/buildpacks) for setting up a clamd daemon.
+It is a [heroku buildpack](http://devcenter.heroku.com/articles/buildpacks) for setting up a [Clam Antivirus](https://www.clamav.net/) daemon.

 ## Usage